James Gareth Endicott: Missionary in China

 While Endicott was a missionary in China, he taught English in China and became professor of English and Ethics at West China Union University.
 He became social advisor to Chiang Kai-shek and political advisor to his New Life Movement and served as an advisor to US military intelligence from 1944 to 1945 as a liaison between the American military and the Chinese Communist forces fighting against the Japanese in World War II.

 Initially a supporter of Chiang Kai-shek and his wife, he once compared Chiang to Abraham Lincoln and described Madame Chiang as a combination of Helen of Troy, Florence Nightingale and Joan of Arc.
 He became disillusioned after seeing Chiang's officers starve their troops and by the Kuomintang's corruption.

 Endicott was impressed by the Communists and became friends with Zhou Enlai as the Chinese Civil War resumed, and he became a supporter of the Chinese Communist Party.
 During the war he provided an underground network where pro-communist forces could meet and exchange ideas.

 After the war, he spoke at student demonstrations, urging opposition to the Nationalist government and provoking criticism from the church in Canada.
-This led to his resignation from the ministry and the mission on May 5, 1946 after the United Church of Canada gave him an ultimatum to either modify his public statements or quit.
+This led to his resignation from the ministry and the mission on May 5, 1946, after the United Church of Canada gave him an ultimatum to either modify his public statements or quit.
 In August 1946 Endicott was invited to help write a constitution for the new League for the Protection of Human Rights in China.
 Paul Yen, Talitha Gerlach, Y. T. Wu and other liberals were also asked to participate.
 At Zhou En-lai's urging, he moved to Shanghai to publish the underground anti-Kuomintang Shanghai Newsletter.
 The newsletter was aimed at westerners in the Kuomintang stronghold as well as at trying to convince western governments that Chiang's regime was corrupt and dictatorial.

 Return to Canada

 In 1947, he returned to Canada.
 At a time when western countries were backing Chiang and were optimistic about his government, Endicott advised the Canadian government that the Kuomintang regime's fall was imminent and then went public with his predictions and his denunciation of the Kuomintang as corrupt.
-His comments were denounced as traitorous by the media and he was labelled the most reviled Canadian of the year for his support of the Chinese Revolution and the Chinese Communist Party and was criticized by the United Church for his support of the revolution.
+His comments were denounced as traitorous by the media and he was labelled the most reviled Canadian of the year for his support of the Chinese Communist Revolution and the Chinese Communist Party and was criticized by the United Church for his support of the revolution.

 He continued his support for the Chinese Communist Party by giving lectures and publishing the Canadian Far Eastern Weekly which had 5,000 subscribers at its peak.